ReubenJ/DataVisualization/report-notes.md

 ## Problem Analysis
 How clearly is the problem described in terms of visualization?

+#### Introduction
+- Introduction of Spotify dataset
+- Introduction of our research questions
+- Motivation for our research questions

+#### How the visualization help us answer this
+- Is our problem answerable through just the visualizations
+- Why our problem is answerable.
+(Its non trivial to manually look this up in the dataset)
+- How visualizations simplify the answering to just a simple visual activity

 ## Justification
 How well are the proposed solutions justified?

+- We must explain why we chose for these graphs as opposed to others.
+Justify it properly.
+- We must mention what other graphs were considered and why they were not chosen.
+### Force graph
+### Tables
+### Radarchart

 ## Evaluation
 How well is the solution evaluated?

+- Do the graphs answer our questions to an satisfactory extent?
+- For each graph describe how they contribute to answers we seek

 ## Discussion
 How well do you asses your solution?
 What improvements do you identify?

+- Reflect on our design choices.
+Does our solution answer the questions well?
+- Are we satisfied with the way we have answered the questions through our visualizations?
+- Why or why not?
+- TBD....

+Evaluation and Discussion seem to be similar topics so we need to think about this more.

 ## Structure and presentation
 Make sure document is well structured and well presented.
 See guidelines at the bottom of the assignment pdf.

 # Individual reflection